(Click The Half for the full text)

 NYC-legal pedicab (and potential cargo-carrying) vehicle.
-Ten feet long, four feet wide, and six-foot-tall.
-For cargo, it is wider than the current NYS 36” standard, but proposals are currently being made, to expand this to 55”.
+Ten feet long, four feet wide, and six-foot tall.
 It can be partially or completely open to the weather or totally enclosed.
-Its low platform permits it to be ADA wheelchair and hand truck accessible, by a ramp, which can serve either sidewalk or the street.
+Its low platform, permits it to be both ADA-legal wheelchair and hand truck accessible, by a ramp, which can serve either sidewalk or the street.
 There are two potential pedalers, and room for four or more additional passengers.
 The shell is made of clear, weather-protecting, polycarbonate.
 There are 500 watts of solar panels on the roof.
 The comfort and safety of passengers are paramount.
 Can transform into a stationary source of local news at intervals.

 I was one of the two founders, over 25 years ago, of this industry in NYC.
 Unfortunately, rather than an important, new form of transportation, pedicabs have come to exist, virtually entirely, as an expensive way to experience Central Park.
 The potential of this activity to provide the public with a needed new means of getting around the city, with huge environmental benefits and positive effects on healthfulness, was lost, when the taxi industry successfully lobbied to limit their impact on their industry.
 Many regulations need to be brought up to date.
 For instance, If they were to be permitted to be just a few feet longer than the current 10’, they could accommodate as many as two handfuls of people and ply regular routes, at a modest pace, as a supplement to the current options.
 They could be made unique, by artists and craftspeople from right in the City and its environs, even supplemented by creative efforts from around the country and the world.
 (Please take a look at the World’s Fair page that is adjacent to this one, as one possible way to further this idea.)